razzul/stay-alive/README.md

 # How to use it
 *Update pusher details and callback function from admin [plugin page](http://localhost/wordpress-talk/wp-admin/options-general.php?page=stay-alive-admin)*

+There are 2 ways to use it :

-Apply the shortcode in your page
+## 1. Apply the shortcode in your page
 ```
 [sa_online_users]
 ```

-Enable widget: Stay Alive
+## 2. Enable widget: Stay Alive

 ![alt tag](https://raw.githubusercontent.com/razzul/stay-alive/master/screenshoots/widget.jpg)